Pennsylvania State University: Administration

 The university president is selected by the board and is given the authority for actual control of the university, including day-to-day management.
 In practice, part of this responsibility is delegated by the president to other administrative departments, the faculty, and the student body.
 Neeli Bendapudi became the university's 19th and current president on May 9, 2022, upon the departure of Eric J. Barron.
 The executive vice president and provost is the chief academic officer of the university.
-The current provost, Nicholas P. Jones, assumed office on July 1, 2013.
+The current provost, Fotis Sotiropoulos, assumed the office on August 11, 2025.